 The Hosting CSE sends a notification request of <nwMonitoringReq> resource to the Originator.
 The notification is configured as follows:

-After receiving a Monitoring Event response from the SCEF, the Hosting CSE shall map the following attributes of the Monitoring Event API described in clause 7.4.8 to the attributes of the <nwMonitoringReq> resource.
+After receiving a Monitoring Event response from the SCEF, the Hosting CSE shall map the following attributes of the Monitoring Event API described in clause 7.4.8 to the attributes of the <nwMonitoringReq> resource:

 ueCount shall be set to the numberOfDevices of the <nwMonitoringReq> resource.
 If an externalGroupId has been provided in the request, the count indicates the number of UEs from the given group which are found at the location.